gsknnft/bigint-buffer/README.md

 BE bigint-buffer to buffer (large, truncated): 5977218±4.68% ops/s 167.30±37.284 ns/op (87 runs)
 ```

-You can run the benchmarks by running `npm run benchmark`.

 # Typescript Support

 bigint-buffer supplies typescript bindings, but BigInts are still not supported in typescript, though